-- Exam conflict: 2 exams that share students should not occur in the same period. - Room capacity: A room's seating capacity should suffice at all times. - Period duration: A period's duration should suffice for all of its exams. - Period related hard constraints should be fulfilled: - Coincidence: 2 exams should use the same period (but possibly another room). - Exclusion: 2 exams should not use the same period. - After: 1 exam should occur in a period after another exam's period. - Room related hard constraints should be fulfilled: - Exclusive: 1 exam should not have to share its room with any other exam.
+- Exam conflict: 2 exams that share students must not occur in the same period. - Room capacity: A room's seating capacity must suffice at all times. - Period duration: A period's duration must suffice for all of its exams. - Period related hard constraints (specified per dataset): - Coincidence: 2 specified exams must use the same period (but possibly another room). - Exclusion: 2 specified exams must not use the same period. - After: A specified exam must occur in a period after another specified exam's period. - Room related hard constraints (specified per dataset): - Exclusive: 1 specified exam should not have to share its room with any other exam.

-There are also a number of soft constraints that should be minimized (each of which has parametrized penalty's):
+Soft constraints (each of which has a parametrized penalty):

-- 2 exams in a row. - · 2 exams in a day. - Period spread: 2 exams that share students should be a number of periods apart. - Mixed durations: 2 exams that share a room should not have different durations. - Front load: Large exams should be scheduled earlier in the schedule. - Period penalty: Some periods have a penalty when used. - · Room penalty: Some rooms have a penalty when used.
+- The same student should not have 2 exams in a row. - The same student should not have 2 exams on the same day. - Period spread: 2 exams that share students should be a number of periods apart. - Mixed durations: 2 exams that share a room should not have different durations. - Front load: Large exams should be scheduled earlier in the schedule. - Period penalty (specified per dataset): Some periods have a penalty when used. - Room penalty (specified per dataset): Some rooms have a penalty when used.